 In some cases, such as during amputations, specific surgical techniques may be used to help prevent residual limb pain (RLP) and phantom limb pain (PLP).
 These include targeted muscle reinnervation (TMR), regenerative peripheral nerve interface (RPNI), and epineural ligatures.

-By taking a proactive approach to nerve health through lifestyle modifications and appropriate medical management, many instances of neuropathic pain can potentially be prevented.
+By taking a proactive approach to nerve health through lifestyle modifications and appropriate medical management, many instances of neuropathic pain may be reduced, although not all cases are preventable.

 Diagnosing neuropathic pain is a comprehensive process that involves a detailed medical history, physical examination, and various diagnostic tests.
 The process begins with a thorough review of the patient's medical history and a physical exam to identify symptoms such as burning, tingling, numbness, sharp or stabbing pain, and pain that worsens at night.

-The physical exam should include an assessment of motor, sensory, and autonomic phenomena to identify all signs of neurological dysfunction.
-Sensory disorders are recorded in detail, often using body sensory maps.
+The physical exam should include an assessment of motor, sensory, and autonomic function to identify signs of neurological dysfunction.
+Sensory findings are recorded in detail, often using body sensory maps.

 These tools often combine interview questions with physical tests to achieve higher sensitivity and specificity.
 Blood tests may be ordered to check for conditions such as diabetes, vitamin B12 deficiency, and other systemic illnesses that could be causing neuropathy.